 Community Outreach and Engagement

-The primary objective of The Tisch Cancer Institute’s (TCI) Community Outreach and Engagement (COE) Program is to mitigate health disparities across the cancer care continuum and lessen the cancer burden within our community, with a focus on underserved populations.
-Our newly identified catchment area now encompasses all five boroughs of New York City, home to a diverse population where 85 percent of the Institute’s cancer patients reside.
+The primary objective of the Mount Sinai Tisch Cancer Center’s Community Outreach and Engagement (COE) Program is to mitigate health disparities across the cancer care continuum and lessen the cancer burden within our community, with a focus on underserved populations.
+Our newly identified catchment area now encompasses all five boroughs of New York City, home to a diverse population where 85 percent of our cancer patients reside.
 Significant socioeconomic challenges in New York City contribute to disproportionately worse cancer outcomes among these populations, with notable differences in cancer incidence and mortality.

 The COE has established a robust infrastructure for community engagement and has flourished by fostering collaborations and achieving milestones such as the development of a robust infrastructure for bidirectional research, and enacting cancer policy initiatives.
-Evaluation efforts are rigorous, ensuring alignment with community needs in tandem with the three identified aims.
-The Specific Aims of the COE component are to:
+Evaluation efforts are rigorous, ensuring alignment with community needs in tandem with three identified aims:

-• Monitor and evaluate the cancer burden, related disparities, and needs within and beyond the TCI catchment area;
+• Monitor and evaluate the cancer burden, related disparities, and needs within and beyond New York City;

-• Engage catchment area communities in outreach, programming activities, and clinical trial enrollment;
+• Engage communities in outreach, programming activities, and clinical trial enrollment;

 Community Advisory Board